kivanctezoren/ccnn-uq-bootstrap/README.md

 # 1. Introduction

-This work aims to reproduce the results of [Uncertainty Quantification in CNN Through the Bootstrap of Convex Neural Networks](https://ojs.aaai.org/index.php/AAAI/article/view/17434) by XXX, YYY, ZZZ, and further provide an alternative implementation for it.
+This work aims to reproduce the results of and further provide an alternative implementation for [Uncertainty Quantification in CNN Through the Bootstrap of Convex Neural Networks](https://ojs.aaai.org/index.php/AAAI/article/view/17434) by Hongfei Du, Emre Barut and Fang Jin [1].

 ## 1.1.
 Paper summary